neuecc/UniRx/README.md

 this.transform.ObserveEveryValueChanged(x => x.position).Subscribe(x => Debug.Log(x));
 ```

-It's very useful.
-If the watch target is a GameObject, it will stop observing when the target is destroyed, and call OnCompleted.
-If the watch target is a plain C# Object, OnCompleted will be called on GC.
+This is very useful.
+If the watch target is a `GameObject`, it will stop observing when the target is destroyed, and call `OnCompleted`.
+If the watch target is a plain C# Object, `OnCompleted` will be called on GC.

-Converting Unity callbacks to IObservables
+Converting Unity callbacks to `IObservable`s
 ---
-Use Subject (or AsyncSubject for asynchronious operations):
+Use `Subject` (or `AsyncSubject` for asynchronious operations):

 ```csharp
 public class LogCallback